kataw/kataw/test/__snapshot__/ecma262/stage-3/static-block/directive-like-literals.md

 class C {
   static foo() {}
   static  {
-    '"use strict"';// will not be parsed as directives this.bar = this.foo;
+    "\"use strict\""; // will not be parsed as directives this.bar = this.foo;
   }
 }